 Tackling a climate crisis starts with preserving wilderness and biodiversity in Ontario.
 And it requires leadership to shift to a zero-carbon economy.
 The Wilderness Committee has a full-time climate campaigner committed to monitoring national climate strategies, researching developing climate solutions, and works with allies to identify steps to a just transition for workers as we decarbonize our economy and stand up to fossil fuel expansion projects.

-Having a full-time campaigner in Ontario means we can rise to challenge the current provincial government’s abandonment of all urgent measures to address the climate emergency.
-We know that reduced funding to emergency forest fire-fighting after the sweltering heatwave of 2018, reduced funding for flood management, the elimination of the environmental commissioner and cuts to more than 200 initiatives set to reduce greenhouse gas emissions in the province are unacceptable steps to take in a climate crisis.
-A full-time campaigner and our expanded outreach team can join with allies and voices across the province and be on the ground to mobilize, organize, educate, lead and advocate for bold climate policies needed now in Ontario.
+Having a full-time campaigner in Ontario meant we've been able to rise to challenge the current provincial government’s abandonment of all urgent measures to address the climate emergency.
+We know that reduced funding to emergency forest fire-fighting after sweltering summer heatwaves meant reduced funding for flood management, the elimination of the environmental commissioner and cuts to more than 200 initiatives set to reduce greenhouse gas emissions in the province are unacceptable steps to take in a climate crisis.
+A full-time campaigner and our expanded outreach team can now join with allies and voices across the province and be on the ground to mobilize, organize, educate, lead and advocate for bold climate policies needed now in Ontario.
 When we work together with our allies, our reach is greater and our message is stronger.